Sitecore/developer-portal/data/markdown/partials/solution/devops/managed-cloud.md

 ---

 ## Introduction
 Sitecore Managed Cloud is an offering that allows users to rely on Sitecore to maintain their infrastructure in the cloud.
-There are two options when going with a Managed Cloud solution, including Containers and PaaS.
+There are two options when going with a Managed Cloud solution, including Containers and Platform as a Service (PaaS).

 ## Documentation